-This page titled 9.18: Hypothesis Test for Difference in Two Population Proportions (5 of 6) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 9.17: Hypothesis Test for Difference in Two Population Proportions (5 of 6) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-9.19: Hypothesis Test for Difference in Two Population Proportions (6 of 6)
+9.18: Hypothesis Test for Difference in Two Population Proportions (6 of 6)

-• Identify type I and type II errors and select an appropriate significance level based on an analysis of the consequences of each type of error.
+Identify type I and type II errors and select an appropriate significance level based on an analysis of the consequences of each type of error.